KeithTheEE/redditPythonHelper/ROADMAP.md

  - [X] Adjust log format to record the source py file, function name, and line number of the code that triggered the log.
 Also consider adding the version atop the log file
  - Add ram usage check and log it in every 'awake' cycle of program, to try and tease out any possible MemeoryError's kicking up after long periods of time
  - Log processing: a set of functions and visualizations to process the log files for various useful tidbits.
 Something nicer than grep
- - formatCode.py: a module to classify each line in a post to identify blocks of code, then to reformat the code for reddit by appending 4 spaces to the start of each newline
+ - [X] formatCode.py: a module to classify each line in a post to identify blocks of code, then to reformat the code for reddit by appending 4 spaces to the start of each newline

 #### Change
  - [X] module folder structure.
 It's a mess, make it easy to work through.
 Each little module could use it's own readme, roadmap, and changelog.
 Especially the more generic and useful functions.
- - main.XComment(): fix so the base comment is actually the base comment, and there's varible headers/preambles.
+ - [X] main.XComment(): fix so the base comment is actually the base comment, and there's varible headers/preambles.
 The message as a whole is also a bit unwieldy, rework the base comment to cut it down as best as possible.
 Be mindful that there is also an intended "I searched stack overflow and this is what I thought might be useful" section that will be added as well.
- - Move key phrases to a .txt file rather than hard coded in a function, load it into memory at startup.
+ - [X] Move key phrases to a .txt file rather than hard coded in a function, load it into memory at startup.
  - Consider restructuring the bot to be able to autoreply faster than once every 15 minutes, making the keyphrase autoreply an independent and parallel classifier
  - Move NLP functions from NLTK (used in many files) to a buffer module, allowing for simpler, universal changes to be made.
 For example, if there is a better POS tagger than nltk.pos_tag(sent) then we can easily switch to that.
 Right now NLTK is used over a fairly large filespace making adjustments of that sort difficult.
  - Review all my logging notes.
 See what should be dropped, changed, etc.
+ - move classifier into its own module to make it cleaner and easier to build new ones off of

 #### Deprecate
  - Search Stack Overflow has not been functional in ages, the code doesn't really work, and back when it did it was rarely helpful.
 This version will deprecate the code, but not remove it on the off chance that the SO Database project path could use portions of it.